There are a few myths about riding horses that could prevent you from learning to ride well. Here are the seven top myths about horseback riding.

 Gaited horses aren't easier to ride than any other horse.
 The only difference between riding a horse with gaits is that you may not have to post the trot.
 That's only one less skill out of the many you may have to learn.
 A horse is a horse, regardless of its gaits, and you still need a good seat and hands and to understand your horse to be comfortable and safe.

 Horseback Riding Isn't Exercise

 Again, this is a claim that is made by someone who hasn't ridden or worked with horses.
-The goal of exercise is to strengthen your muscles, increase your endurance, and improve your balance.
+The goal of the exercise is to strengthen your muscles, increase your endurance, and improve your balance.
 Horseback riding does all of those, and it uses a few muscles, like those along the inside of your thighs, that few other activities do.
-Exercise burns calories, and horseback riding also fits that bill.
+Exercise burns calories and horseback riding also fits that bill.
 Lifting and carrying saddles, grooming and spending time in the saddle all contribute to your fitness.
 Riding is also good for your internal organs.
 Even at a walk, there are fitness and health benefits to riding.

 07 of 07

-Horseback Riding is For the Young and Athletic
+Horseback Riding Is for the Young and Athletic

 Is horseback riding only for the young and athletic?
 Here are a few links that debunk that myth entirely: